LunarG/VulkanTools/BUILDVT.md

   - Tell the installer to treat line endings "as is" (i.e. both DOS and Unix-style line endings).
 - glslang is required for tests.
   - You can download and configure it (in a peer directory) here: https://github.com/KhronosGroup/glslang/blob/master/README.md
   - A windows batch file has been included that will pull and build the correct version.
-Run it from Developer Command Prompt for VS2013 like so:
+Run it from Developer Command Prompt for VS2015 (or VS2017) like so:
     - update_external_sources.bat --build-glslang

 Optional software packages: